philclifford/quickemu-docs/quickemu.1-15-UsageNotes.md

 The above uses the 2560x1440 screen to compute the size of the window, which Quickemu sizes to 2048x1152.
 Without the `--screen` option, Quickemu would have used the 1920x1080 monitor which results in a window size of 1664x936.

+The '--screenpct' is an optional interger value between 25 <= pct < 100
+which will override system default screen sizes.
+The VM size will be 'pct' of the chosen screen. **If --fullscreen is chosen screen will be fullsize instead of being scaled down by --screenpct value.**